corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/installing-corda-cli.md

    If successful, this command lists the Corda CLI commands.

-For more information about working directly with the Corda CLI, see [Corda CLI](../../developing/corda-cli/overview.html).
+For information about working directly with the Corda CLI, see [Corda CLI](../developing/corda-cli/overview.html).